hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

 ### Lecture Notes

 + Reminder: Overfitting
-  + training data in the mapping from input to output
+  + true and accidental regularities: training data in the mapping from input to output
     + containing information about the regularities
     + containing sampling error
     + accidental regularities existed because of the particular training cases that were chosen